 If you would like to find out more about Melissa L. White’s screenplays, just read the loglines and synopsis for each one.
 You can download samples of them on the Screenplays page.
 If you like what you have read and would like to see more, please contact Melissa.
 Whether you simply enjoy her writing or you are interested in working with her, she would love to hear from you.
 She has plenty of other material on this page.

-Three of Melissa L. White’s screenplays have either already been produced or are in production.
-In addition to her screenplays, she’s also written dozens of short stories, several of which can be viewed on this website as excerpts.
+Several of Melissa L. White’s screenplays have either already been produced or are in production.
+In addition to her screenplays, she’s also written dozens of short stories, a few of which can be viewed on this website as excerpts.
 If you are a fan of the screenplays on this page, you are sure to enjoy her short stories.
 Please also check out her recently published collection, On the Green Earth Contemplating the Moon.

 A man falls in love with an older woman who believes he is the reincarnation of her late husband, but he resists this idea and struggles to be loved for himself.
 When she’s diagnosed with cancer, she begs him to take a leap of faith before it’s too late, that will reunite them in her next life.